learn-co-curriculum/dsc-roc-curves-and-auc-lab/README.md

 ## Training the Model

-Start by repeating the previous modelling steps we have discussed.
+Start by repeating the previous modeling steps we have discussed.
 For this problem, you are given a dataset **mushrooms.csv**.
 Your first job is to train a LogisticRegression classifier on the dataset to determine whether the mushroom is **e**dible or **p**oisonous.
 The first column of the dataset *class* indicates whether or not the mushroom is poisonous or edible.

 ** For consistency use random_state=0**